Dyslecix-Dev/github-tutorial/README.md

 ## Terminology

 - Branch - A parallel version of a repository.
 By default every repository has one branch named main.
 Creating additional branches copies the main branch and allows the user to make any changes without disrupting the main branch.
 Normally, branches are used to work on specific features.
+- Codespace - A development environment that is hosted in the cloud.
+GitHub codespaces can be customized by committing configuration files to the repository (i.e. configuration-as-code), and are hosted by GitHub in a Docker container that runs on a virtual machine.
+- Dotfile - Files and folders on Unix-like systems starting with a period that control the configuration of applications and shells on your system.1
 - GitHub - A collaboration platform that uses Git for versioning.
 - GitHub Flow - A lightweight, branch-based workflow for projects with regular deployments.
 - Merge - Adds the changes in a pull request and branch into the main branch.